 - If you chose Area of Interest, click the drop-down menu to select a polygon layer in your map or click the browse button to browse to a polygon feature class.

-- To include a locator, check Include Locator and choose the address locator .
+- To include a locator, check the Include Locator check box and choose the address locator .

 - If a locator has been added to your project, it will appear in the drop-down menu.